Obsidian-TTRPG-Community/Ironsworn-SRD-Markdown/Chapter 3/Endure Stress.md

 When you are forced to Pay the Price, you should Endure Stress if mental hardship is an obvious and dramatic outcome of the current situation.
 Also, some moves and assets will direct you to Endure Stress as a cost or concession, and may indicate a specific amount of stress to suffer.

-If you are demoralized or frightened by an NPC foe, you can use their rank (page 134) to determine amount of stress you must suffer.
+If you are demoralized or frightened by an NPC foe, you can use their rank [[Componants of an NPC#^table|rank]] to determine amount of stress you must suffer.
 If the amount of stress is not provided or obvious, use the following guidelines.
 >[!fail] If you are demoralized or frightened:
 >- Troublesome (1 stress): An unsettling incident or a frustrating failure.
 >- Dangerous (2 stress): A distressing incident or an upsetting failure.